AxelMontini/algorithms-and-datastructures/algo-book/src/graphs.md

 Time: $\O(|E| \log |V|)$

+The idea is to first divide the graph in one-vertex components.
+Then the cheapest edge connecting every component to another component is found and added to the MST.
+The components are then joined.

 Procedure:

 0. Initialize $|V|$ components, each one containing one vertex.
 Also initialize a list that will contain the edges of the MST.